-A lot of people are rushed for time in the morning and if that’s you then simply boil a couple of eggs to top up your protein reserves and add a banana to increase calories.
+A lot of people are rushed for time in the morning.
+If that’s you then simply boil a couple of eggs to top up your protein reserves and add a banana to increase calories.
 Take it with you to work and maybe eat it on the way.

 Meal 2: Mid Morning Snack (11 a.m.)
 Yogurt, Fruit, Chia Seeds

 Begin preparing yourself for your afternoon workout and make up for the small breakfast.
-You can make this in advance and store in a food storage container until you’re ready to consume.
+You can make this in advance and store in a food storage containers until you’re ready to consume.